 Happy new year, lawn lovers!
-Have you made any resolutions yet for 2019?
+Have you made any resolutions yet for this year?
 It’s not too late!
 Lawn Pride has an easy one for you: Resolve to improve your yard care all year long.

 New Year’s Lawn Resolution #1: Mow it the Right Way